Amantel/CV/CV.md

 My main aptitude lies in a narrow gap between technical stuff and product management.

 Having vast technical background (mostly in web-related software) and always ongoing product development experience I am a great fit for any position that requires a cross between those.
-Testing hypothesizes, complete with MVP and after-soft-launch analysis?
-Check.
-Creating sub-products based on the main one?
-Check.
-Evaluating ideas for pivot and probing markets for a better product fit?
-Check.
+Testing hypothesizes, complete with MVP and after-soft-launch analysis?  - ✓Check Creating sub-products based on the main one?  - ✓Check Evaluating ideas for pivot and probing markets for a better product fit?  - ✓ Check Deciding on right software architecture?  - ✓ Check Managing development efforts?  - ✓ Check

 ### On the question of development.